 Space makes it easy for you and your team to review code, discuss changes, and keep track of accumulated knowledge.

-A code review in Space can be associated with one or more revisions, or an entire branch.
+A code review in Space can be associated with one or more commits, or an entire branch.
 Once initiated, a code review becomes a separate entity with a unique ID, allowing you and your teammates to exchange comments over specific lines of code or discuss changes in general.

 Post-commit Code Review.
 This code review can be used if your team workflow implies direct commits to the trunk (main) branch of the repository.
 You should commit and push a change to your Git repository before a review can be initiated.

-If your organization requires that code is reviewed before it gets merged into the base (main, master) branch, you can commit to your feature branch and create a special review for this commit called Merge request.
+Merge Request.
+If your team workflow requires that code is reviewed before it gets merged into the base (main, master) branch, you can commit to your feature branch and create a special review for this commit called Merge request.
 As soon as this review is successfully passed, you can then merge your branch into the base branch right from Space.

 Why review code?